-541 01 - LOW EMISSION ENGINES
+541.01 - LOW EMISSION ENGINES

-In order to compete with parity in S.2000 class, low emission engines complying with 2006 EPA regulations will be allowed 30% greater cylinder capacity (2600 cc).
-In addition, the effect of any air compressor used in support of and as part of the fuel injection system, shall be janored in determining class displacement.
+In order to compete with parity in S.2000 class, low emission engines complying with 2006 EPA regulations will be allowed 30 % greater cylinder capacity (2600 cc).
+In addition, the effect of any air compressor used in support of and as part of the fuel injection system, shall be ignored in determining class displacement.

 In order to compete with parity in S.3000 class, low emission engines complying with 2006 EPA regulations will be allowed 30 % greater cylinder capacity (3900 cc).
-In addition, the effect of any air compressor used in suspension of and as part of the fuel injection system, shall be ignored in determining class displacement.
-For classes p4, St. 90 and St. 250. only UIM homologated engines are allowed and must conform to the 2006 EPA regulations.
+In addition, the effect of any air compressor used in support of and as part of the fuel injection system, shall be ignored in determining class displacement.
+For classes F4, SL 90 and SL 250, only UIM homologated engines are allowed and must conform to the 2006 EPA regulations.

-For E4 class the Mercury 60, 15" is the only UIM homologated engine.
+For F4 class the Mercury 60.
+15" (homologation file 00500 series) is the only UIM homologated engine allowed.

-Any new engine proposed for this class must firstly be approved by Cominsport (Rule: 506.02.02 and 506.06) and after being homologated cannot be introduced into this class for any UIM Titled Championship for two years.
+Any new engine proposed for this class must firstly be approved by Cominsport (Rule : 506.02.02 and 506.06) and after being homologated cannot be introduced into this class for any UIM Titled Championship for two years.